K27/28 Beijing-Dandong-Pyongyang through train: History

 On 16 December 1953, China and North Korea agreed to commence operations of a through train service between Beijing and Pyongyang from June 1954, with China Railway as the operator.
 The agreement came into effect on 1 April 1954, when the Korean State Railway began international train operations.
 The direct express train 13/14 between Beijing and Dandong commenced operations on 21 May 1954, with services operated by China Railway.
 On 3 June, train 13/14 carried 2 soft sleepers and a hard seat-luggage coach to Pyongyang for the first time, marking the beginning of the Beijing–Pyongyang international train.

 On 1 February 1955, a resolution adopted between China and Soviet Union regarding the Moscow–Pyongyang through train service agreed that the coaches would be attached to train number 13/14 at Shenyang.

 The coaches were changed to hard and a soft sleeper coach in 1957.

 On 11 June 1959, a mass reschedule by the Chinese Railway Ministry renumbered the train to 27/28.

 The Chinese border station was renamed to Dandong in 1965.

 By an agreement between China and North Korea, all train crew are issued a 3-month approval instead of a single journey approval.

 27/28 was elevated to general fast train in 1981.

 By an agreement in 1982, the Beijing–Pyongyang through train services would be jointly operated with the Korean State Railway.
 The first service by KSR commenced on 10 October 1983, since then the train service has been rotated between CR and KSR.

-In 1985, the train was rescheduled from twice weekly to four times a wee, with both operators running two trains.
+In 1985, the train was rescheduled from twice weekly to four times a week, with both operators running two trains.

 In 1991, it became obligatory to report if the train was delayed or additional coaches were carried.

 During the third acceleration campaign, in 2000, 27/28 was elevated to a fast train, as K27/28.

 During the fifth acceleration campaign, in 2004, K27/28 was rerouted on the Shanhaiguan–Shenyang section.
 It returned to the original route during the sixth acceleration campaign in 2007.

 From 2008 on, the Type 25G air-conditioned and German-made type 18 coaches were replaced with type 25T coaches, with the Korean coaches being replaced from October 2012.
 KSR type 31 (25K) coaches were replaced by type 30 (25G) coaches.

 From 16 November 2014, CR changed the domestic coaches to Type 25G, the international coaches remain unchanged.
 The replaced Type 25T coaches are reserved in depot and serve as backup.

-Due to COVID 19, the Dandong–Pyongyang section of K27/28 is suspended, while the Chinese section remains in operation.
+Due to COVID-19, the Dandong–Pyongyang section of K27/28 is suspended, while the Chinese section remains in operation.

+From 12 March 2026, the train will resume operations for Dandong-Pyongyang section.